 A career in law enforcement is an exceptionally rewarding one, for a growing number of reasons.
-Not only do law enforcement officials enjoy benefits like great job stability, a varied job description and the satisfaction of protecting the community, but they are also well compensated for their time.
+Not only do law enforcement officials enjoy benefits like great job stability, varied job description and the satisfaction of protecting the community, but they are also well compensated for their time.
 When it comes to a career in law enforcement, here are the top advantages you can look forward to.

 The Diversity of Job Options

 In the realm of law enforcement, there are a ton of different facets of the job that are available to you.
-The titles “police officer” or “law enforcement official” are a catch-all term for a wide variety of jobs within law enforcement, ranging from jobs that put you right in the middle of the action to jobs that are much more desk and paperwork oriented.
+The titles “police officer” or “law enforcement official” is a catch-all term for a wide variety of jobs within law enforcement, ranging from jobs that put you right in the middle of the action to jobs that are much more desk and paperwork oriented.
 Everything from a homicide detective tasked with tracking down suspects to the press relations officer for the regional police is available to those interested in law enforcement.
-If you’re more into the action and engagement, there’s a position for that, however if accounting courses and payroll training are more up your alley then there’s a position for that too.
+If you’re more into the action and engagement, there’s a position for that, however, if accounting courses and payroll training are more up your alleys then there’s a position for that too.

 While it’s not necessarily a fact we should be celebrating, we have a crime rate that’s not dropping as fast as we’d like it to.
-What this means of course is that there is a continuously high demand for skilled individuals to assume roles in the police and law enforcement sector, and there likely will be for quite some time.
-The National Academy (now, Anderson College) of Health and Business can have you career ready in just nine months with our law enforcement and police foundations diploma while helping with job placement, meaning you’ll land yourself in a secure job sooner than you think.
+What this means, of course, is that there is a continuously high demand for skilled individuals to assume roles in the police and law enforcement sector, and likely there will be for quite some time.
+The National Academy (now, Anderson College) of Health and Business can have you career-ready in just nine months with our law enforcement and police foundations diploma while helping with job placement, meaning you’ll land yourself in a secure job sooner than you think.